What is artificial intelligence?

 It is important that implementing smart tools does not compromise safety and efficiency in the clinic.
 The first steps on the way have been taken with iDAScore®, which integrates time-lapse monitoring and AI-based embryo evaluation in one workflow.

 As clinics are faced with increasing patient demand, often requiring more and increasingly complex procedures, there is a clear need to automate as many processes as possible to ensure the best treatment quality while optimising clinic resources.
 Use of artificial intelligence-based systems are already being introduced into IVF clinics and show great potential for streamlining treatment decisions.

 As always when applying new technologies, it is important that they are validated, and should be used as supportive tools rather than a replacement for humans until we are confident that they perform in a safe and consistent manner.
 To this end, properly designed randomised controlled trials (RCT) are the way forward.

-iDAScore® is currently being tested in an international multicenter RCT with Virtus Health.
+iDAScore® is currently being tested in an international multicenter RCT.

 Are you interested in learning more about future developments for embryo evaluation?

 Get a glimpse into the future of embryo evaluation.
 Watch this recorded webinar ‘The future of AI methods to automate embryo evaluation’, from the 1st IVF Worldwide Online Congress.
 In this webinar Dr. Mikkel Fly Kragh presents new developments based on time-lapse and artificial intelligence.

 Watch this recorded webinar 'AI in time-lapse - automatic grading of human blastocysts' where Dr Mikkel Fly Kragh goes through how he and colleagues have worked on integrating artificial intelligence into time-lapse and more specifically how they have automated blastocyst grading using AI.